 Here’s an example of using variables for commands in a Bash script:

-# Set the command to be executed
+#!/bin/bash set -e # Set the command to be executed CMD="ls -l /var/log" # Run the command $CMD

-In this example, the CMD variable is used to store the command that will be executed.
+variable is used to store the command that will be executed.
 Instead of typing the command directly into the script, it is stored in the variable for easier modification later.
-The ls -l /var/log command will list the files in the /var/log directory in a detailed format.
+The ls -l /var/log

 By using a variable for the command, we can easily change the command later, without having to modify it in multiple places in our script.
-For example, if we decide to list the contents of a different directory, we can simply modify the CMD variable to reflect the new command:
+For example, if we decide to list the contents of a different directory, we can simply modify the CMD

 CMD="ls -l /home/user"